deeanalyst/Gemini-CLI-Installation-Usage-Guide/README.md

 To get the best results, follow these tips:

--   **Be Specific:** The more detailed your request, the better I can help.
+-   **Be Specific:** The more detailed your request, the better it can help.
 Instead of "Fix the bug," try "The login button isn't working.
 I think the error is in `auth.js`.
 Please investigate and fix it."
 -   **Provide Context:** Mention relevant filenames, function names, or project goals.
-This helps me narrow down the search and understand your intent.
+This helps it narrow down the search and understand your intent.
--   **Trust the Process:** I am designed to be cautious.
-I will ask clarifying questions and present a plan before making changes.
-Work with me through this process to ensure the best outcome.
+-   **Trust the Process:** Gemini is designed to be cautious.
+It will ask clarifying questions and present a plan before making changes.
+Work with it through this process to ensure the best outcome.
--   **Use the `/help` command** if you need a refresher on what I can do.
+-   **Use the `/help` command** if you need a refresher on what it can do.

 ## 4. Example Workflow: Refactoring a File

-Here’s a realistic example of how we might work together:
+Here’s a realistic example of how you both might work together:

 **You:**
 > "Refactor `src/api/http.js` to use the `axios` library instead of the native `fetch` API."